Traffic and transport changes

 Keeping the community safe

-The safety of our workers and the local community is our number one priority, both within our work sites and the wider Kensington area.
+The safety of the local community and our workers is our number one priority, both within our work sites and the wider Kensington area.

-Entrances to the Childers Street worksite will be managed by gate keepers, who will ensure construction traffic, the Lloyd Street Business Estate’s over-height vehicles and pedestrians are kept safe when moving through the area.
+Entrances to the Childers Street worksite will be managed by gatekeepers, who will ensure construction traffic and pedestrians are kept safe when moving through the area.